 Bitumio Logo White

 One of the most important, if not the most important, aspects of operating a profitable business is knowing what to charge.
 Many factors go into properly estimating a project such as: Labor Costs, Material Costs, Equipment Costs, Trucking Costs, and more.
-In this article we will discuss how to properly calculate how much material will be needed for your sealcoating jobs.
+In this article about calculating sealcoat material, we will discuss how to properly calculate how much material will be needed for your sealcoating jobs.

 Calculation Overview